Synchronizing frames externally¶

 For syncing with external LED flash, we suggest using STROBE, as you can directly connect it to the LED driver signal.
 We have done this on the OAK-D Pro and OAK-D Pro PoE, which have on-board illumination IR LED and IR laser dot projector.

-The upcoming OAK-D-POE-Pro will have M8 I/O connector, which will also include FSIN (frame sync) and STROBE (for driving a flash) signals.
+All Series 2 OAK PoE models will have an M8 I/O connector, which will also include FSIN (frame sync) and STROBE (for driving a flash) signals.

-If you won’t be using the OAK-D-POE-Pro, you will need to solder a wire to the PCB on your device.
-Here’s an example of STROBE trace on the OAK-D-POE:
+If you won’t be using the Series 2 OAK PoE model, you will need to solder a wire to the PCB on your device.
+Here’s an example of STROBE trace on the OAK-D-PoE:

 Connecting a small wire to the test pad TP18 would allow you to externally drive the STROBE signal.